apnadkarni/blt/man/datatable.rst

 The **datatable** command creates datatable data objects.
 A *datatable* object is table of cells.
-Row and columns both have indices and labels that address the row or column.
+Row and columns both have indices and labels that address the cells.
 Cells may contain data or may be empty.

 SYNTAX
 ======

 **blt::datatable create** ?\ *tableName*\ ?

   Creates a new *datatable* object.
-The name of the new datatable is returned.
 If no *tableName* argument is present, then the name of the datatable is automatically generated in the form "datatable0", "datatable1", etc.  If the substring "#auto" is found in *tableName*, it is automatically substituted by a generated name.
 For example, the name ".foo.#auto.bar" will be translated to ".foo.datatable0.bar".
 Datatables are by default created in the current namespace, not the global namespace, unless *tableName* contains a namespace qualifier, such as "fred::myDataTable".
+The name of the new datatable is returned.

-  A new TCL command (by the same name as the datatable) is created that you can use to access and manage the datatable object.
+  A new TCL command *tableName* is created that you can use to access and manage the datatable object.
 Another TCL command or datatable object can not already exist as *tableName*.
 The new datatable will be empty with no rows or columns.
 If the TCL command *tableName* is deleted, the datatable will also be released.

 **blt::datatable destroy** *tableName*...